Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 “I *strong* man of the People, Jooyun.”
 Vemik snarled playfully right next to his ear.
 “Yan make me spear-hunt every day.
 I beat iron, train with you and Heff, race through trees…” He ratcheted his crush tighter and earned a groan of pain from Julian.
 “Now I wrestle you!”

 He did.
-Julian wasn’t exactly helpless, and did manage to turn the tables now and then---once with a *ground-shaking* body slam that earned a rueful trill and a moan of pain from Vemik---but for the most part it was Vemik who ruled the day.
+Julian wasn’t exactly helpless, and did manage to turn the tables now and then - once with a *ground-shaking* body slam that earned a rueful trill and a moan of pain from Vemik - but for the most part it was Vemik who ruled the day.
 Everyone else conversed and tidied up while the manic Sky-Thinker and Julian-slab happily crushed each other into giant bruises.

 Oh well, they *did* seem to be enjoying themselves…